5 Things to Know About the iPadOS 14.2 Update

 iPadOS 14.2 is a milestone upgrade (x.x) for iPadOS which means it should bring a mix of new features and under-the-hood improvements to Apple’s new operating system.

-iPadOS 14.2’s arrival comes as a bit of a surprise because Apple hasn’t confirmed iPadOS 14.1 yet.
-There’s a chance iPadOS 14.2 serves as iPadOS 14.0’s successor, but we could also see iPadOS 14.1 arrive before it.
+iPadOS 14.2’s arrival came as a bit of a surprise because Apple hasn’t confirmed iPadOS 14.1 yet.
+There’s a chance iPadOS 14.2 serves as iPadOS 14.0’s successor, but we should see another version of iPadOS 14 arrive before it.

 iPad users who don’t want to wait for the official iPadOS 14.2 release don’t have to.
 The iPadOS 14.2 update is available to try right now via Apple’s beta program.